opf/jquery-tablesorter-rails/README.md

 //= require jquery-tablesorter
 ```

-This will require all jquery-tablesorter files (excluding addons, widgets, ...).
+This will require all jquery-tablesorter files (excluding addons and extras).

 Or you can include single file with: